Dave's Volvo Page

 Major James H. Carleton of the U.S. Army.
 Their purpose in the area was

-to punish area Paiute Indians who had been attacking wagon train
+to punish local Paiute Indians who had been attacking wagon train

 travelers and had murdered a cattleman and some other travelers near